 With physical boundary mowers, the wire keeps the mower in the designated area, but the machine mows in random patterns.
 It can leave your lawn looking messy and eats up unnecessary battery power.

-Using GPS and X-Vision, robotic mowers like BLADE automatically plan an optimised zig-zag mowing route.
+Using GPS and X-Vision, robotic mowers like BLADE automatically plan an optimized zig-zag mowing route.
 The result is a cleaner, more evenly mown lawn — quicker and using less electricity.

 The main reason people buy a robotic mower is to eliminate a time-consuming task.
 All robotic lawn mowers can cut the grass, but only BLADE can sweep it too.